 Guilford Young College welcomes students newly arrived from overseas and students from culturally and linguistically diverse backgrounds, including exchange students.
-English as an Additional Language or Dialect (EALD) classes are available from intermediate (Level 2) to pre-tertiary (Level 3) levels.
-Level 1 beginner English can be catered for within the combined Level 2 and 3 EALD class.
-In-class and additional assistance with English may be available on a one-to-one or small group basis.
+English as an Additional Language or Dialect classes are available from beginner (Level 1), intermediate (Level 2) to pre-tertiary (Level 3) levels.

+In-class and additional assistance with English may be available on a one-to-one or small group basis, and new language learners are catered for with a learning plan, close support and other adjustments where required.